-The broadest term is periodical.
-Simply, a periodical is anything that comes out periodically.
-That is, a version is released at regular intervals.
+A periodical is anything that comes out periodically.
 Magazines, newspapers, and journals are all periodicals.
 They may come out daily, weekly, monthly, quarterly or annually, but new issues are released on a fixed schedule.

 Magazines, newspapers, trade journals, and academic journals are intended for different audiences.

 Magazines are for the general reader.
-If it's in a book store, or found on a newsstand, it's probably a magazine.
-Magazines typically have advertisements for popular consumer products like cars, cola, perfume, electronics, etc. They are often more focused on entertainment and light news than substantive research.
+Magazines typically have advertisements for popular consumer products like cars, perfume, or electronics.

 Newspapers are also for the general reader.
 Both newspaper and magazine articles are written by journalists.
 While newspapers may be focused on authoritative and quality news reporting, journalists do not have to disclose their sources.

-Trade journals are created for particular professions, or trades.
-Each profession generally has several trade journals with information mostly of interest only to people in that profession.
+Trade journals are specifically created for particular professions, or trades.
 They also have advertisements directed to that profession.
-For example, a trade journal for librarians might have an article on the cost of databases and advertisements for library shelving.
-A trade journal for dentists may advertise and discuss new dental technologies.
+For example, a trade journal for dentists may advertise and discuss new dental technologies.

 Academic journals, peer-reviewed journals, and scholarly journals often are synonymous.
-While there are scholars who are not academics, and academics who are not scholars, most of the scholarship produced is produced by academics (professors and graduate students).
-Scholarly/academic journals have a unique way of deciding what gets published and what doesn't.
-While trade journals and magazines typically depend on editors to determine what gets published and what doesn't, scholarly journals depend on the peer review process.
+Most scholarship is produced by professors and graduate students, and also by experts outside of academia.
+Trade journals and magazines typically depend on editors to determine what gets published and what doesn't, while scholarly journals depend on the peer review process.